Andre0991/vilpy/README.md

 ```

 ## Customization
-This section presents some common ways that `lispy-lite` can be configured.
+This section presents some common ways that `vilpy` can be configured.

 There is also the [wiki](#Wiki), with additional configuration examples.